 Ellen C. Thomason Memorial Scholarship

 This scholarship was established in 1992 in fond memory of Ellen C. Thomason who had a love of gardening.
 Mrs. Thomason was born in Shasta County, California on May 6, 1903.
-She lived in Davis from 1927 to 1957 with her husband, Boris J. Thomason and her four sons.
+She lived in Davis from 1927 to 1957 with her husband, Boris J. Thomason, and her four sons.
 Two of her sons, Ivan J. Thomason and Edmund J. Thomason, graduated from UC Davis in 1950.
 Mrs. Thomason died in Concord, California on December 6, 1992.
-The scholarship is restricted to students majoring in environmental horticulture with preference for students who demonstrate financial need.
+The scholarship is restricted to students majoring in environmental horticulture with a preference for students who demonstrate financial need.